oljung/portfolio-project-three/README.md

     - The game will tell you how you did by showing result, and it wil look like this: <br>
     ![mastermind guess](assets\readme-images\mastermind-guess.png)
     - A number will mean that the number is correct, in this picture none of the guesses were correct.
-    - A C will mean that the number is in the code, but in the wrong position
+    - A 'C' will mean that the number is in the code, but in the wrong position
-    - A - means that the number is not included in the code.
+    - A '-' means that the number is not included in the code.
     - Evaluate your result and make a new guess, and continue until you beat the code, the game will then tell you how you did and ask if you want another round, like this:<br>
     ![mastermind win](assets\readme-images\mastermind-won.png)
 - Poker: